 Turns out when you remove those cells, mice age more slowly, stay more fit, and live longer.
 Lives were extended by 35% in some cases.
 An article in Nature explains how these senescent cells “shorten healthy lifespan.”
 But there are also concerns about senescent cells’ role as a potential cancer combatant before old age is reached.
 Next stop, humans, of course.
-Unity Biotech, created to use this new research and explore other benefits of “senescent” cell removal, is raising big money in Silicon Valley.The BEST SALES on Amazon NOW ]
+Unity Biotech, created to use this new research and explore other benefits of “senescent” cell removal, is raising big money in Silicon Valley.Up to 70% off on Hottest Amazon Deals]